-Figure 8.
-Maps depicting the degree of stress on hydrologic condition: Surface water use, ground water use, number of diversions, flow modification by dams, and condition of groundwater recharge zones (top) and water quality from mercury and nitrate deposition (bottom).
-For all indicators warm colors / low scores indicate worse condition.
+Figure 1-8.
+Maps depicting the degree of stress on hydrologic integrity: stress on surface water use, groundwater use, flow modification by diversion structures, flow modification by dams, and condition of groundwater recharge zones (top); stress on water quality from mercury and nitrate deposition, and sediment loading (bottom).
+In the legend, low scores (warm colors) represent more severe change agent effects for the given indicator.